Add PACE to an Existing Project

 Step 5: Write plan.yaml for your existing codebase

 plan.yaml targets work that extends your existing system.
-Write targets that assume the current code is already there:
+Write stories that assume the current code is already there:

 Step 6: Handle your existing CI with CONDUIT